We all know the struggle of reaching for a Pink Lady apple at the grocery store, only to find the shelf empty.

 The crisp, juicy Braeburn apple brings a balanced sweet-tart flavor.
 We sometimes grab these instead of Pink Lady apples.

-Braeburn’s snap makes it a delightful snack.
+Braeburn's snap makes it a nice snack.
 Substitute them 1:1 in any recipe needing Pink Lady apples.

 7 - McIntosh Apples

-We like adding them to fruit salads for a burst of sweetness.
+We like adding them to fruit salads for a pop of sweetness.
 Their flavor is milder but still offers a nice tang.

 Substitute them 1:1 in any recipe calling for Pink Lady apples.
 We especially enjoy them in baked dishes-they cook down beautifully.